eatallyourdarlings/eatallyourdarlings.github.io/dreams/Monolith.md

   - wishcycle
 ---
 # Monolith
 Monolith is a colonial not-organism that has been on [Mars](Mars.md) for a while.
 Monolith is not a living thing, but an incredibly *sensitive* thing - not inherently sinister, but uncanny, **other**.

-Monolith inhabits *unreal* media (feelings, intentions, wishes, memories, [dreams](dream.md), desires, traumas, stories, cultures, *imprints*) and manifests what it understands through **mimesis+symbiosis** into *real* media (biological, geological, ecological, [electromagnetic](radio.md), gravitational).
+Monolith inhabits *unreal* media (feelings, intentions, wishes, memories, [dreams](dream.md), desires, traumas, stories, cultures, *imprints*) and manifests **mimesis+symbiosis** through *real* media (biological, geological, ecological, [electromagnetic](radio.md), gravitational).

 This has the most immediate affect in breaking down the difference between psychogeography/geography (areography?).
-Monolith animates the quietly violent imprints on the landscape - e.g. of surveillance, alienation, kettling, or reshapes it to make sense of the strongest memories, desires.
+Monolith animates the quietly violent imprints on the landscape - e.g. of surveillance, alienation, kettling - or reshapes it to make sense of the strongest memories, desires.

 Maybe Monolith is responsible for filling up the [oncewaves](oncewaves.md) with dreams, or maybe dreams are inherently [electromagnetic](radio.md), and [IT](CARRION.md) yearns to become the sole medium for all dreaming

-!

 ## wishcycle